Hi!

 The current version of the SORA model in use is version 2.0.
 The SORA framework is continuously revised to reflect developments in drone technology and operations.

 The next version is called SORA 2.5.
-EASA expects to publish the revised materials for risk assessments in the specific category during May 2025.
+EASA expects to publish the revised materials for risk assessments in the specific category during the summer 2025.
 This timeline is tentative.
 SORA 2.5 will, among other things, include new methods for conducting risk assessments, such as revised ground risk evaluation procedures.

 For up to 6 months from the date SORA 2.5 is officially published, the Danish Civil Aviation and Railway Authority will accept applications submitted under either SORA 2.0 or SORA 2.5.
 However, we recommend that drone operators use SORA 2.5 as the basis for new applications from the date of publication.